 Popular Cards That Earn ThankYou Points

-- Citi Prestige Card (5 points/dollar on dining & on air travel)
+- Citi Prestige Card (5 points/dollar on dining & on air travel, 3 points/dollar with hotels and cruise lines)

-- Citi Premier Card (3 points/dollar at supermarkets & air travel/hotels)
+- Citi Premier Card (3 points/dollar on dining, air travel & hotels as well as at supermarkets & gas stations)

-- Citi Double Cash Card (2% cash back on all purchases which can be converted to 2 ThankYou points/dollar when paired with a Prestige or Premier Card)
+- Citi Double Cash Card (No annual fee 2% cash back on all purchases which can be converted to 2 ThankYou points/dollar when paired with a Prestige or Premier Card)

 - Citi Rewards+ Card (No annual fee & 2 points/dollar at gas stations and restaurants)*